mgrechanik/stuff/README.md

 If having one additional ```name``` field [default](#default-ar) catalog model gives is not enough there is a way to use your own model with fields you need which will serve as catalog model.

-ДTo do this you need to follow the next steps:
+To do this you need to follow the next steps:

 #### А) Setting up your AR model <span id="custom-ar-a"></span>

 1) Generate the class of your AR model starting from table created by migration similar to [Catalog model migration](#потом).
-The main point here are [required](#default-ar) fields.
+The main point here are [required](#default-ar) fields

 2) Change the code of your AR model exactly like we did the same with [Catalog](#потом) model:
 * change the table name
 * make it to be inherited from ```BaseCatalog``` class
 * Set up your additional fields in ```rules(), attributeLabels()```

-3) Set up your module to use this catalog module by using it's ```$catalogModelClass``` property
+3) Set up your module to use this catalog model by using it's ```$catalogModelClass``` property

 4) If your model does not have ```name``` field you need to set up [```$indentedNameCreatorCallback```](#indented-name) module property